hogeol/lidar_localizer/README.md

 more thread is not always good results.
-In my case, CPU i7-12700KF have 20-threads but, Compare between thread 10 and 5, 5 is better in my environment Plz find your best threads through experience
+In my case, CPU i7-12700KF have 20-threads but, Compare between thread 10 and 5, 5 is better in my environment Please find your best threads through experience